Here is what you can do to protect yourself:

 This is the agency for reporting identity theft, abusive debt collectors and most types of fraud.
 After filing a complaint, you will get a reference number to use when contacting the agency for future updates.
 The FTC received more than three million complaints in 2015 and it does not routinely respond back to you or resolve your individual case.
 Rather, your complaints will be entered into a database that the FTC and some 2,000 civil and criminal enforcement agencies use to track scam patterns and build cases against specific con artists.
 Fraud complaints should also be filed with your state's attorney general and even local law enforcement authorities.
-For additional information click here.
+How to report financial fraud.

 National Do Not Call Registry

 For reporting unsolicited sales calls.
 Start by putting your phone number on this registry.
 Once yours has been there for at least 31 days, you can report unwanted calls.
 Your information will be pooled with other data to help catch violators.
 Note that calls from legitimate charities, survey firms, debt collectors and political candidates or parties are not covered by the Do No Call rules.
-For additional information click here.
+Sign up for the national do not call list.

 Consumer Financial Protection Bureau

 For complaints about shady business practices and financial products, including loans, bank services, credit reporting, ID theft, debt collection and payment cards.
 The CFPB forwards complaints to the company, which has 15 days to respond.
 Cases are supposed to be resolved within 60 days.
 You can check the status of your case via the CFPB website.
 For credit cards and bank-issued ATM and debit cards that are used fraudulently, lost or stolen, contact the issuer.
-For additional information click here.
+To report a complaint about service or product.

 Internet Crime Complaint Center

 For reporting internet-based scams, including online auctions; investment and sales fraud; internet extortion, hacking and phishing; and scam emails.
 Operated by the FBI, the IC3 forwards complaint information to appropriate law enforcement or regulatory agencies, but does not directly conduct investigations.
-For additional information click here.
+Report an internet crime.